akordowski/ai-toolbox-test/docs/reference/configuration.md

 # Configuration

-AI Toolbox uses a configuration driven approach, which allows adding AI capabilities to .NET applications in not time.
+AI Toolbox uses a configuration driven approach, which allows adding AI capabilities to .NET applications in no time.
 The easiest way to set up an application is to use the functionality provided by the `AIToolbox.DependencyInjection` NuGet package.

 The `AddAIToolbox()` method is the starting point for the configuration of the application.